Zer0008/car-manager/README.md

 ## to lauch Mock-server use " node app.js "

-### for the Mock-Server there are one route " /api "
+### for the Mock-Server there is one route " /api "